IllusionMods/IllusionFixes/README.md

 (Koikatsu, EmotionCreators)

 Makes the shader drop down menu extend down instaed of up and expands it.
 Necessary to select modded shaders since they run off the screen by default.

+### HairShadows
+(Koikatsu, EmotionCreators)

+Modifies the render queue of front hairs and front hair accessories so that they can receive shadows.
+Also modifies the render queue of eyes, eyelashes, eyebrows, etc. so they can still show through hair if the option for it is selected.

 ### HeterochromiaFix
 (Koikatsu, EmotionCreators)